 - In a separate bowl. mix together the flour, baking soda, and salt.

 - Add the flour mixture and the buttermilk alternately to the wet mixture, and mix with a hand mixer on low or by hand until combined.
+(If you're adding chocolate chips/nuts, add to mixture and hand stir to combine.)

 - If baking in regular-size loaf pans (split batter in half between the two.)
 If using mini loaf pans, fill each cavities about half way.